-When a vehicle is equipped with an active safety feature that keeps traction between the vehicle's tires and road surface in slippery or dangerous conditions as specified in the manufacturer's specifications for the vehicle, the warning lights for those systems shall be inspected.
-Examples of these types of suspension and steering traction warning lights are "Traction Control System", "Vehicle Stability Control", "Electronic Stability Program", "Dynamic Stability Control", etc. When inspecting the steering and suspension warning lights, the technician shall verify the dashboard warning light(s):
+When a vehicle is equipped with an active safety feature that keeps traction between the vehicle's tires and the road's surface in slippery or dangerous conditions, as specified in the manufacturer's specifications for the vehicle, the warning lights for those systems shall be inspected.
+These types of suspension and steering traction warning lights are often referred to as "Traction Control System", "Vehicle Stability Control", "Electronic Stability Program", "Dynamic Stability Control" (though this list is not exhaustive).
+When inspecting the steering and suspension warning lights, the technician shall verify the dashboard warning light(s):

 - A. Illuminate(s) when the key is turned to the ignition on engine off position.
-This "bulb-check" allows for verification that the bulb is functional, but the bulb should turn off after the engine is started. - B. Does not stay illuminated after the bulb-check.
+This "bulbcheck" allows for verification that the bulb is functional, but the bulb should turn off after the engine is started. - B. Does not stay illuminated after the "bulb-check".
 If the light stays illuminated after the "bulb-check", that is an indication of a system malfunction.